Back

 Why is MPC Useful?

-In the healthcare domain, for example, multiple hospitals may want to collaborate on a research project, but they may not want to share their individual patient data with each other.
-MPC allows them to perform calculations on their data without revealing it to the other hospitals.
+While calculating average salary privately may seem trivial, MPC can handle more challenging problems.
+In healthcare, for example, hospitals might want to collaborate on a research project without sharing individual patient data.
+MPC enables them to perform calculations on their data without revealing it to other institutions.

-In the financial industry, for example, multiple banks may want to pool their resources to perform credit checks on potential borrowers, but they do not want to reveal their individual customer data to each other.
-Secure multiparty computation allows them to perform these credit checks without revealing their data.
+In the financial sector, banks might wish to pool their resources for credit checks on potential borrowers, but they do not want to expose their individual customer data.
+Here, MPC permits secure credit checks without data disclosure.

-In the tech industry, MPC can also find use cases on edge devices.
-For example, smart thermometers owned by homeowners might want to collectively come up with an intelligent AC schedule based on user behaviors from all devices, yet each individual smart thermometer may not be allowed to share user behavior data that they each collected directly.
+The tech industry also can utilize MPC on edge devices.
+For instance, smart thermometers owned by homeowners might want to collectively devise an intelligent AC schedule based on user behaviors from all devices.
+However, each individual smart thermometer may not be allowed to share directly the user behavior data they collected.

 What are Some Common Approaches to MPC?

-Roughly speaking, the common approaches to MPC can be divided into noise-based and non-noise-based methods.
-Differential privacy is a representative noise-based method, whereas garbled circuit, homomorphic encryption, and secret sharing are the typical non-noise-based methods.
-I will briefly describe what each of them is.
+Common approaches to MPC can roughly be divided into noise-based and non-noise-based methods.
+Differential privacy represents noise-based methods, while garbled circuit, homomorphic encryption, and secret sharing are typical non-noise-based methods.

 Differential Privacy